Case Study · Food & Hospitality · North America

 Key Takeaways

-3. CNC-routed insert slots with 0.3 mm tolerance let waitstaff swap paper menus in under 10 seconds — verified across a 500-cycle insertion test with no edge wear.
+- CNC-routed insert slots with 0.3 mm tolerance let waitstaff swap paper menus in under 10 seconds; we drop-check and hand-inspect a sample unit from every run before it ships.

 The Challenge